Eryc123Y/DSA-explained/algorithm-complexity/algorithm complexity.typ

 It is always important to understand the basic concepts before we start to learn about the more advanced topics.
 In this part, we will first introduce the concept of algorithm and data structure, and then we will discuss the complexity of algorithms and data structures.

 == Algorithm
 What is algorithm?
 The answer may varie even among the computer scientists, since definition can be quite board as long as they fit into most part of the big picture.
-However, we can define algorithm as a set of instructions that are used to solve a problem or perform a task.
+However, we can define algorithm, in general sense, as a set of instructions that are used to solve a problem or perform a task.
 In other words, an algorithm is a step-by-step procedure that is used to solve a problem or perform a task.
 Formally, in rigorous mathematical language, we have the following definition.

 #definition([Algorithm])[Algorithm is a *finite* sequence of *well-defined*, *computer-implementable* instructions, typically to solve a class of problems or to perform a computation.